palomachain/pigeon/README.md

 ## Install

-**If you are upgrading from `paloma-testnet-8` to `paloma-testnet-9` ensure to add `health-check-port: 5757` to your pigeon yaml configuration file.
+**If you are upgrading from `paloma-testnet-8` to `paloma-testnet-9` ensure to add `health-check-port: 5757` to your pigeon yaml configuration file and upgrade the paloma's chain-id field to paloma-testnet-9.
 You can check [the example config file](https://github.com/palomachain/pigeon/blob/7af3c7f8ff8c5523a53f496c988ade5c5e9e105f/config.example.yaml#L2).**

 **Note**